XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## RequireDest ##

 The `RequireDest` setting (`requireDestinationTag` in RippleAPI) is designed to prevent customers from sending payments to your address while accidentally forgetting the [destination tag](#source-and-destination-tags) that identifies who should be credited for the payment.
-When enabled, the Ripple Consensus Ledger rejects any payment to your address that does not specify a destination tag.
+When enabled, the XRP Ledger rejects any payment to your address that does not specify a destination tag.

 We recommend enabling the `RequireDest` flag on all gateway issuing and operational addresses.